tzstrawberry/autonomous-ship-analysis/README.md

 This project implements a Python-based data analysis pipeline for the simulation and evaluation of sensor data from an autonomous inland vessel.

-Since no real-world data is available, synthetic (simulated) sensor data is generated.
+Since no real-world data is available, synthetic (simulated) sensor data is generated to replicate realistic operational conditions.

 The goal is to compute and analyze key operational metrics such as: